malwinatal/JMonkeyGame/README.md

-# JMonkeyGame
+# 3D Game
-A 3D game developed in jMonkey engine 3.1 as a university project for Games and Simulations.
+A 3D game developed in jMonkey Engine 3.1 as a university project for Games and Simulations.

 ### The game includes: